michaellgraves/Twitter-PyBot/README.md

 3. Detailed log files which roll over and are limited in size to ensure they do not fill up your machine's disk space
 4. A stats file which tracks your Twitter activity and followers over time
 5. A bot launcher which ensures your JSON configuration files are well-formed and that each bot's Twitter credentials are valid before launching the bots into a seperate thread
-6. Metadata refresh between bot cycles such that you can change the bot configuration parameters while the bot is still running
+6. Metadata refresh between bot cycles enables you to change the bot configuration parameters while the bot is still running

 ## This project includes the following files
 ###Python Programs: